StarRocks/starrocks/contrib/dbt-connector/README.md

 ### Notice
 1. When StarRocks Version < 2.5, `Create table as` can only set engine='OLAP' and table_type='DUPLICATE'
-2. When StarRocks Version >= 2.5, `Create table as` support table_type='PRIMARY'
+2. When StarRocks Version >= 2.5, `Create table as` supports table_type='PRIMARY'
-3. When StarRocks Version < 3.1 distributed_by is must
+3. When StarRocks Version < 3.1 distributed_by is required

 ## Profile Configuration